Doctor in Law

 In a joint doctoral degree, the Université de Montréal, as well as an international educational institution, provides training and support for the doctoral student.
 In addition to enriching the research process, the joint PhD—or cotutelle—program provides the candidate with the support of two research directors working in tandem.

-A joint PhD thesis program can be undertaken at the Université de Montréal, in conjunction with a parner university in France, Belgium or Germany.
+A joint Doctoral in law thesis program can be undertaken at the Université de Montréal, in conjunction with a parner university in France, Belgium or Germany.
 This includes all French universities, as well as Belgium’s Université libre de Bruxelles, Leuven’s Université catholique de Louvain, the Université de Liège and the Free University of Berlin.